meltano/meltano/docs/src/_getting-started/part3.md

 Let’s learn by example.

-Throughout this tutorial, we’ll walk you through the creation of a end-to-end modern ELT stack.

 In parts [1](/getting-started/part1) & [2](/getting-started/part2), we extracted data from GitHub and loaded it into a (local) PostgreSQL database.
 Now it is time to have more fun.
 We decide to load all attributes from the data we selected previously, and then build a model listing the different authors of commits to our repository.

 That means, in this part we're going to unleash dbt [(data build tool)](https://www.getdbt.com/) onto our data to transform it into meaningful information.
 Don't worry, you don't need to know anything about dbt, this tutorial is self-contained.
 You do not need to install dbt yourself, it works as a Meltano plugin.

+Of course you can choose any other processing tool like:
+- a jupyter notebook
+- or plain Python

+to process your data.

 <div class="notification is-success">
     <p>If you're having trouble throughout this tutorial, you can always head over to the <a href="https://meltano.com/slack">Slack channel</a> to get help.</p>